hafdon/scrape-definitions-teanglann-openai/instructions.md

 When provided with a detailed word entry containing definitions and phrases, extract and list only the **core, primary definitions**.
 Do **not** include phrases, idioms, example sentences, or redirects in the definitions.

 **Please return the output as structured data in JSON format.
-Content should only be JSON, without any markdown framing or backticks.**
+The output definitions themselves should not have JSON.
+(They can have YAML if you need structure.)
+Where there is JSON, do not include markdown framing or backticks. **

 ---